cs100/template-labx-valgrind/README.md

 ==14593== For counts of detected and suppressed errors, rerun with: -v ==14593== ERROR SUMMARY: 1 errors from 1 contexts (suppressed: 0 from 0)
 ```
 If we look at the summary it appears we freed all of the memory, however, if we look at the error list we will see that we used a `Mismatched free() / delete / delete []` at `operator delete(void*)` on line (`simple.cpp:5`) in the `main` function.
 And if we look at the additional information we can see the root is from `operator new[](unsigned long)` at line (`simple.cpp:2`) in the `main` function.
-Looking at these two operators as shown by Valgrind, we can see that we allocated with a `[]` but didn't deallocated with the same.
+Looking at these two operators as shown by Valgrind, we can see that we allocated with a `[]` but didn't deallocate with the same.
 Let's fix that now.
 ```
 {
     int *p = new int[10];